Table of contents

 Often, opportunities exist that cost more than the cash you have available, meaning you might rely on credit to take advantage of them.
 Without the ability to get approval from a lender, your business operations may stagnate and your income potential may be limited.
 In addition to influencing whether or not you get a loan, this score affects repayment terms and interest rates.
 A business with a lower credit score may be granted business credit, but it may come with a higher interest rate and a lower spending limit.

 The first step to growing your business through credit is understanding how business credit works and is calculated so you can use it to your full advantage.
-To make sure that your score is as high as possible, start by learning what your current score is and then proactively manage it.
+To make sure that your score is as high as possible, start by learning your current score and then proactively manage it.
 You should protect your score just as you would any other key parts of your business.